OzRAGEHarm/OzRAGEHarm/README.md

 </div>

 # 👤 About Me
-🎂 I am a 17 (almost 18) year old aspiring and upcoming developer!
+🎂 I am a 17 (almost 18) year old aspiring and upcoming developer!<br/>
-💻 I love programming and learning about technologies, old and new!
+💻 I love programming and learning about technologies, old and new!<br/>
-🎮 When I'm not programming, I tend to play video games such as Minecraft, Fortnite, Roblox, Fallout and more!
+🎮 When I'm not programming, I tend to play video games such as Minecraft, Fortnite, Roblox, Fallout and more!<br/>
-🐻 I am a HUGE Five Nights At Freddy's nerd!
+🐻 I am a HUGE Five Nights At Freddy's nerd!<br/>
-🌲 I love nature because it reminds me of the simple joys and wonders of life!
+🌲 I love nature because it reminds me of the simple joys and wonders of life!<br/>

 🔭 **Currently working on:** A programming language and a small operating system, primarily to explore how firmware interacts with hardware.
 Both projects are built using the Rust programming language.
 🌱 **Currently learning:** Lua and C.